RidgeRun/openfd/docs/index.rst

 =======================

 The installer's objective is to aid in the deployment of firmware to a target board in a variety of ways.
+It is designed for boards that run `U-Boot <http://www.denx.de/wiki/U-Boot>`_ as their bootloader,  Embedded Linux as their kernel component, and requires a GNU/Linux host PC.

-Most of the steps required to prepare a bootable SD card, flash some NAND memory with U-Boot, and many other scenarios, can be simplified and automated using this installer.
+Most of the steps required to prepare a bootable SD card, flash programming, and many other deployment scenarios, can be simplified and automated using this installer.

 Installation modes
 ------------------